Awesome Social Skill Building Links to Engage Your Teens in Speech Therapy

 This website was made for middle school level but is appropriate for many special needs high school students, too.
 There are a variety of lesson plans and online activities that address many areas of teen social skill needs.

 Comic strips are a great therapy tool for teen social skills.
 There are many language skills that can be worked on using comics, too.
-This make them useful for mixed groups.
+This makes them useful for mixed groups.

 This site is my favorite for creating comics.
 It is easy to use and has lots of options.
 Let your students decide on the problem and choose the appropriate characters.
 They can use their new vocabulary in the speech bubble dialogues.